chaotic-society/theoretica/README.md

 - Polynomial interpolation with Chebyshev nodes, Bezier curves and spline interpolation

 ## Dependencies
 The library has no dependencies.
-Only the C++ Standard Library with C++14 capabilities is needed to use it. **You can include it in your project straight away!**
+Only the C++ Standard Library and STL with C++14 capabilities is needed to use it. **You can include it in your project straight away!**

 ## Setup
 You don't need anything other than your compiler to use the library.
 You can run `make all` in the root directory of the library to make sure it works.